 In 1787, Collins established Somerset Place, named for his home county of Somersetshire in England.
 He brought slaves from Africa to dig a six-mile canal connecting Lake Phelps with the Scuppernong River.
 The canal, a remarkable feat of engineering for its time, served as both a transportation route and a channel for draining the swampland between the river and Lake Phelps.
 Later, Collins developed an extensive system of canals with locks to irrigate the area's corn and rice crops.

 The Civil War brought an end to the prosperity of Somerset Place.
 Unable to maintain it, the Collins family sold the plantation, which then passed through several owners until the Federal Farm Security Administration acquired it in 1937.
 Today, Somerset Place is a state historic site occupying eight acres of land within Pettigrew State Park.
 Tour historic Somerset Place and sample a taste of cultural life in the antebellum South.
-The Division of Archives and History of the NC Department of Cultural Resources administers the site.
+The Division of State Historic Sites of the NC Department of Natural and Cultural Resources administers the site.

 Civil War buffs will find the grave of one of the Confederacy's great generals, James Johnston Pettigrew, a mile east of Somerset off the old carriage road.
 Gen. Pettigrew, for whom the park is named, and his family left an indelible mark upon the history of the state.
 General Pettigrew led the North Carolina troops' famous charge up Cemetery Ridge to the South's "high water mark" at the Battle of Gettysburg.
 The battle later became known as "Pickett's Charge," although Gen. Pettigrew's role was duly important.
 Pettigrew died just two weeks after his 35th birthday from wounds received during Gen. Robert E. Lee's retreat following the battle.
 Gen. Pettigrew, and his father and grandfather, are buried in the family cemetery.
 Their gravestones relate both the triumphs and tragedies of a North Carolina family.